linguisticmind/search-in-subs/README.md

        -b, --edl-play-before=<value>
               Add a specified amount of time before each segment when generat‐ ing EDL files. <value> is in seconds.
 Precise values with a dec‐ imal separator are allowed.
-The default <value> is '0'.
+The default <value> is 0.

        -a, --edl-play-after=<value>
               Add  a specified amount of time after each segment when generat‐ ing EDL files. <value> is in seconds.
 Precise values with a dec‐ imal separator are allowed.
-The default <value> is '0'.
+The default <value> is 0.

        -f, --edl-save-files-relative[={<path>[/]|<path>/<name>.edl|<name>.edl}]
               Save EDL files that use relative paths to refer to source files.
               The default value is unset.
 When omitted, the value is ''.

               If  <path>  is not given, the EDL files are saved to the current working  directory.
-If <name> is not given, the name  'search_re‐ sults.edl' will be used.
+If  <name>   is   not   given,   the   name 'search_results.edl' will be used.

               A '.edl' extension after <name> is required because it serves to distinguish a directory called "<name>" from a name  of  an  EDL